Curated Dissonance: The Job Market

 Allow me to demonstrate.

 Like much of the modern world, you probably live within an information silo.
 Nearly everything we encounter online is presented with a focus on engagement.
 Social media tracks what kind of articles you read or memes you share and categorically designs your online experience to feed you more of the same.
 Amazon consistently pushes you toward collections of consumer goods related to items you’ve purchased or examined, while the news app on your phone monitors your topics of interest and produces endless articles and videos of similar merit.
-You’ll note, however, that in the case of, say, political discourse, your feed will inevitably shape up provide almost no dissenting viewpoints (except in the context of outrage, because rage-baiting is a huge source of engagement, of course).
+You’ll note, however, that in the case of, say, political discourse, your feed will inevitably shape up to provide almost no dissenting viewpoints (except in the context of outrage, because rage-baiting is a huge source of engagement, of course).
 More to the point, if I am randomly tossed an opinion piece that discusses a political issue vehemently at odds with my own, I tend to move past it and try to tell the platform not to do that again.

 But if you apply the same examination to other highly divisive trends, you will often discover that the information is considerably less deterministic.
 Strangely, if you ask me, given that I know people for whom hating the Star Wars sequels is every bit as monumental as hating on a political idea.
 And yet, I am just as likely to see articles agreeing with my rather unpopular admiration of Episode VIII as I am those who feel like the entire franchise effectively ceased to exist after Disney took the helm (often with a few choice epithets to round out their opinion).
 All the algorithm seems to care about is “the dude digs Star Wars.”